JonWeilerPMI/pmisite/pages/info.md

 ---
 ...almost like the blinders have been taken off.

 Our lives are dangerous and they always have been.
-Nothing around us changes, but we begin to see; we take the responsible steps to protect ourselves and those we love.
+Our world around us does not change, but we begin to see differently - we take the responsible steps to protect ourselves and those we love.

 ## PMI Method